Trump tries to soothe Qatar after Israeli strikes but stops short of decrying another ally

 The president said he directed special envoy Steve Witkoff to warn Qatar of the impending attack in the capital, Doha, after learning about it and that Witkoff was quick to call Qatari officials.
 But the U.S. alert was, “unfortunately, too late to stop the attack,” Trump said.

-Foreign Ministry spokesman Majed al-Ansari refuted in a post on X that the Qataris were given any warning from the U.S.
+Foreign Ministry spokesman Majed al-Ansari refuted in a post on X that the Qataris were given any warning from the U.S., saying it came just as “the explosions from the Israeli strikes were being heard.”

 Qatar has sought closer ties with Trump